 Can I suggest topics for you to write about?

 I generally write about things I am interested in or things I am doing.
-However, if you have a suggestion for content related to one of my primary topics, I am happy to hear it.
+However, if you have a suggestion for content based on questions you might have related to one of my primary topics, I am happy to hear it.
 Just pop me a message on my contact form.